 \paragraph{Comparison with other methods} As discussed in the introduction, we compare the results of our TN model with seven different approaches to positive unlabeled learning on categorical datasets.
-In Table~\ref{tab:categorical f1}, we show the F1-score for each of the considered PUL-tasks and models.
+In Table~\ref{tab:categorical f1}, we show the F1-score from the 10-fold cross-validation for each of the considered PUL tasks and models.
 The results for models PNB, PTAN, APNB, Pulce, and LUHC are taken from \cite{ienco2016positive}\footnote{We do not report the standard deviation for these models since they were not included in the original publication \cite{ienco2016positive}}.
-We reproduced the results for the model GPU using the code accompanying the paper~\cite{basile2019ensembles}.
-We reevaluated the GPU model since it currently represents the best model for the PUL task on categorical datasets.
+The results for the GPU model were reproduced using the code accompanying the paper~\cite{basile2019ensembles}.
+The GPU model has been reevaluated since it represented the best model for the PUL task on categorical datasets.

-As reported in the summary of the Table~\ref{tab:categorical f1}, our TN model obtains best results in 32 out of 45 PUL tasks, which is considerably more as the next best GPU model with eight best restults.
-Our model also significantly improves the average F1-score from 0.81 to 0.90.